watem-sedem/rfactor/README.md

 Get started
 -----------
-This package makes use of `Python` (and a limited number of dependencies such as Pandas and Numpy) and `Matlab` or `Octave`.
-Python is used to implemented the functionalities in this package, whereas Matlab or Octave is used to run the core code.
+This package makes use of `Python` (and a limited number of dependencies such as Pandas and Numpy).
 The installation (see here \<installation\>) is managed by making use of [Miniconda](https://docs.conda.io/en/latest/miniconda.html).
 Make sure to check out the installation instructions, and follow the example in the Get started \<getstarted\> page.

-> Octave is used in this package as a free alternative if you are unable to
-> acquire a license for Matlab.
-Note that running the rfactor core scripts
-> is slower with Octave than with Matlab.

 Rainfall and erosivity data
 ---------------------------